fosslight/fosslight-guide-en/started/2_try/4_project.md

 This is a tab to modify basic information about the project or change the status.
 ![prj_basic](../images/4_project_bi.png)
 Double-click the Project Name in the Project List.
-- Delete: Delete the project.
+- Delete : Delete the project.
-- Drop: Changes the status of the project to Drop.
+- Drop : Changes the status of the project to Drop.
 To proceed with the process again, you need to click the Open button.
-- Copy: Copy a project and create a new project.
+- Copy : Copy a project and create a new project.
-- Save: After modifying basic information, click to save.
+- Save : After modifying basic information, click to save.
-- Open: Displayed when the Status is Drop, and when clicked, the Status is changed to Progress.
+- Open : Displayed when the Status is Drop, and when clicked, the Status is changed to Progress.
-- Request to Open: It is displayed when the status is Complete, and the process can be re-executed by changing the status to Progress.
+- Request to Open : It is displayed when the status is Complete, and the process can be re-executed by changing the status to Progress.
 - (Admin Only)
-    - Complete: Changes the status of the project where all processes have been completed.
+    - Complete : Changes the status of the project where all processes have been completed.
-    - Open: Displayed when the Status is Complete or Drop, and the Status is changed to Progress.
+    - Open : Displayed when the Status is Complete or Drop, and the Status is changed to Progress.

 ### 2. Identification
 Enter the Open Source Software analysis result for the project to be distributed.